-Former students on the programme have progressed onto a wide range of courses such as zoology, marine biology, biochemistry, dietetics, physics etc. at a broad range of universities in the UK.
+We have an excellent track record of student progression into universities.
+Former students on the programme have progressed onto a wide range of courses such as Veterinary Medicine, Zoology, Marine Biology, Biochemistry, Dietetics, Astrophysics etc. at a broad range of universities in the UK.

 You will need GCSE Maths and GCSE English grade 9 - 4 (A* - C) as a minimum before applying for this course.
 This is because most degree courses now require L2 in Maths and English e.g. GCSEs at grade 9 - 4 (A* - C), in addition to the Access diploma.
 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education so we need to make sure you are well prepared for this starting point.

 Please research HE requirements very carefully.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.

 Acceptance onto the Access programme is conditional on you:

 • attending a Welcome event where you will be interviewed by a member of the team

 • attending 4 taster days: Monday 28th June – Thurs 1st July 2021